ruonan54j/search-acme/README.md

 **accessibility**
  * can search with enter key
  * can add tags with enter key in tags popup

 **results**
  * option to filter results by category to make it easier to browse through

 **icons**
  * used icons to indicate different pieces of information on each result

+**input sanitization**
+* all inputs are sanitized, tags and search inputs are converted to lowercase and empty spaces are removed